 - Set an example of responsible alcohol use.

-Young adults that binge drink on a regular basis are at a high risk for alcoholism and often already exhibit traits of the disease.
+Young adults binge drinking on a regular basis are at a high risk for alcoholism and often already exhibit traits of the disease.
 In those cases, an inpatient treatment center can provide the safe, supportive and secure surroundings necessary for a successful recovery outcome.